GSA/digitalgov.gov/content/authors/elisa-chen/_index.md

 first_name: Elisa
 last_name: Chen
 # Keep it under 50 words and only one paragraph
 bio: "Elisa Chen is an 18F design strategist on detail with the U.S. Web Design System.
 Prior to her detail, Elisa partnered with federal agencies to improve the user experience of government services using human centered approaches.
-In her “spare” time, Elisa enjoys throwing pottery and building community. "
+In her spare time, Elisa enjoys throwing pottery and building community."
 # e.g. U.S. General Services Administration
 agency_full_name: U.S. General Services Administration
 # Agency Acronym [e.g., GSA]